Tobe-Deleted/Tobe-Deleted/README.md

 <br>
 🏢 Have worked with computers and network for 5 years at local ISPs
 <br>
-🗣️ Speak Norwegian, English and German
+🗣️ Speaks Norwegian, English, and German

 ## My tools
 [![Programming Languages](https://skillicons.dev/icons?i=cs,js,net)]()